top of page

 https://archive.org/details/breverelaciondel00casa/page/n5/mode/2up

-This version was published in Cadiz, Spain in 1821, might possibly by the most trustworthy modern reprint of the original Brevisima from (1542/1646).
+Published in Cadiz, Spain in 1821, this particular Brevisima quite possibly could be the most trustworthy modern reprint of the original Brevisima from (1542/1646).
 There are no references to "taino, tayno, or boriken" in the book.
 There are however, names of Caciques in Hispaniola.
 Book is misattributed to Bartolomé de las Casas in link.

 Brevissima relación de la destrucción de Indias, CADIZ (1821)